vulpemventures/nigiri/README.md

 There are two ways to deal with this issue:

 1) Uncheck AirPlay Receiver in `System Preferences → Sharing → AirPlay Receiver`
 2) Change Esplora’s port to something other than 5000.
-This can be done by changing it in [docker-compose.yml](https://github.com/vulpemventures/nigiri/blob/master/cmd/nigiri/resources/docker-compose.yml#L110) found in `$HOME/Library/Application\ Support/Nigiri/`.
+This can be done by changing it in [docker-compose.yml](https://github.com/vulpemventures/nigiri/blob/master/cmd/nigiri/resources/docker-compose.yml#L110) found in your data directory.
 If you previously tried starting Nigiri getting an error – you might have to run `nigiri stop --delete`  before restarting it.

 ---